-We will ensure that we carry out health and safety checks to properties and communal areas, including fire safety gas and electrical safety checks to properties.
-We will also focus our work on ensuring that customers are aware of the checks required, how important they are to keep them safe and that they should work with us to ensure that we can complete checks on time.
+We will ensure that we conduct health and safety checks to properties and communal areas, including fire safety gas and electrical safety checks to properties.
+We will also ensure that customers are aware of the checks required, how important they are to keep them safe and that they should work with us to ensure that we can complete checks on time.
 Where tenants prevent us completing checks, we will take more robust action to enforce our tenancy conditions where appropriate.